Cosmic acceleration and the Hubble tension from baryon acoustic oscillation data

 In a homogeneous and isotropic universe, the transverse comoving distance $D_M$ is related to the luminosity distance $d_L$ as

 SNe Ia data provide the distance modulus $\mu(z)$, which is related to the luminosity distance $d_L(z)$ as

-We reconstruct the distance modulus $\mu(z)$ from SNe Ia data by using the GP, yielding the reconstructed $d_L(z)$ and its associated error $\delta d_L(z)$.
-The detailed steps of the GP are presented in Appendix B of Ref. \cite{Yang:2019fjt}, with the implementation using the GaPP package \cite{Seikel:2013fda}.
+We reconstruct the distance modulus $\mu(z)$ from SNe Ia data by using the GP method, yielding the reconstructed $d_L(z)$ and its associated error $\delta d_L(z)$.
 We then define the function $\tilde{D}(z)=d_L(z)/r_d(1+z)$, with $r_d$ as a free parameter to fit the DESI BAO data $D_M(z)/r_d$.
-To constrain the value of $r_d$, we also minimize
+To constrain the value of $r_d$, we minimize

+with iminuit, where $\sigma^i_P=\delta d_L(z_i)/r_d(1+z_i)$ is the error from GP reconstruction.
+The SNe Ia datasets considered in this paper include Union3.0,\ucite{Rubin:2023ovl} Pantheon Plus,\ucite{Scolnic:2021amr} and DESY5.\ucite{DES:2024jxu} The results for $r_d$ and the corresponding uncertainties derived from these different SN Ia datasets are shown in Fig. \fref{fig:rd_tension}{7}.